 If you're running your own servers and need a cheap and easy way to generate certificates, check out Let's Encrypt.
 For more help on enabling HTTPS on your servers, see the following set of docs: Encrypting data in transit.

-If you're page is already running on HTTPS but you're failing this audit, then you may have problems with mixed content.
+If your page is already running on HTTPS but you're failing this audit, then you may have problems with mixed content.
 Mixed content is when a secure site requests an unprotected (HTTP) resource.
 Check out the following doc on the Chrome DevTools Security panel to learn how to debug these situations: Understand security issues.

 Lighthouse waits for an event from the Chrome Debugger Protocol indicating that the page is running on a secure connection.
 If the event is not heard within 10 seconds, the audit fails.